-Paris - Researchers in the US said on Tuesday they had found a "shocking" association - if only a statistical one - between violence by teenagers and the amount of soda they drank.
+Researchers in the United States said they had found a shocking association – if only a statistical one – between violence by teenagers and the amount of soda they drank.

-"It was shocking to us when we saw how clear the relationship was," he said in an interview.
+"It was shocking to us when we saw how clear the relationship was," he told AFP in an interview.

 But he stressed that only further work would confirm – or disprove – the key question whether higher consumption of sweet sodas caused violent behaviour.

 The new study was based on answers to questionnaires filled out by 1,878 public-school students aged 14 to 18 in the inner Boston area, where Hemenway said crime rates were much higher than in the wealthier suburbs.

 The overwhelming majority of respondents were Hispanic, African-American or mixed; few were Asian or white.